caleykwang/supersimplescreensaver/README.md

 Fullscreen window that closes on any key press or mouse movement

-Automatic text sizing to fit the screen
+Automatic text sizing to fit the screen (wow binary search for best text size)

 Supports color names (e.g., "blue") and hex codes (e.g., "#FF0000")